 PPC ads are a great way for you to drive more traffic and leads for your business.
-By conducting a PPC analysis, you’ll have a better understanding of your campaign and be able to improve it to drive better results.
+By conducting a PPC analysis, you’ll have a better understanding of your campaign and be able to improve your PPC to drive better results.

 In this post, we’ll provide you with five key metrics to monitor in your PPC analysis and four tips for conducting a more effective PPC analysis.